 Creating a national brand for honey collected from the Sialang tree will be transformative; with a sustainable livelihood from standing forests, local communities will have new incentives to help prevent forest degradation and deforestation.

 Rubber – We are facilitating an assessment of the commercial viability of rubber in ERCs.
 In addition to conducting financial and risk analyses, we are conducting a technical feasibility assessment to determine the potential volume of supply; a market analysis to determine potential buyers and partners; as well as developing appropriate business models.

 To date, 15 ERC licenses have been issued by the Government of Indonesia, covering an area of around 573,455 ha out of 2.7 million ha allocated for ERCs.
 Partnerships for Forests is working with a consortium of six ERCs whose combined concessions cover a total area of 314,422 ha across Sumatra and the Kalimantan islands.

 This project has the potential to lead the way in ERC development: the demonstration of a successful, sustainable model would have wide reaching implications for other non-participating ERCs (whose concessions cover 270,957 ha), as well as for the 1.6 million ha of land allocated for future ERCs.

 Private: PT Restorasi Ekosistem Indonesia, PT Rimba Raya Conservation, PT Sipef Biodiversity Indonesia, PT Alam Bukti Tigapuluh, PT Ekosistem Khatulistiwa Lestari, PT Rehabilitasi Habitat Orangutan Indonesia.

 Civil Society: Borneo Orangutan Survival Foundation, PT.
-Sipef, WWF, Birdlife International, Burung Indonesia, Royal Society for the Protection of Birds RSPB, InfiniteEarth
+Sipef, Birdlife International, Burung Indonesia, Royal Society for the Protection of Birds RSPB, InfiniteEarth